multitudes/42-MiniTalk/README.md

 # 42-MiniTalk (In progress)
-The purpose of this project for 42Berlin is to code a small data exchange program using UNIX signals.
+The purpose of this project for 42Berlin is to code a small data exchange program using only the UNIX signals.
 (Version: 3)

 ## The rules
 We have to turn in a Makefile.